Song-Jingyu/PointPainting/README.md

 The painting process might take hours depending on your computing device performance.
 When you have done the painting, you can procees to the LiDAR Detector training!

 #### HMA-based Painting
-To generate segmentation score based on HMA, please run the following commands under `./painting`.
+Instead of using DeepLab V3+, you can also generate segmentation score based on HMA.
+If you want to use HMA, please run the following commands under `./painting`.
 It will download the required weight and handles the whole segmentation process.
 Again, it might take hours to finish.
 ```
 $ sh generate_hma_score.sh
 ```
-The segmentation score is saved under `./detector/data/kitti/training/score_hma/`.
+The segmentation score will be saved under `./detector/data/kitti/training/score_hma/`.
 When you finish running the script, check the `painting.py` script and set `SEG_NET = 2`.
 Then refer to [Painting](#painting) for the following steps.

 ### LiDAR Detector Training
 For the training part, you should run the following commands to start training based on the painted pointclouds.